dcooray42/Tokenizer/documentation/whitepaper.md

 The 42DCO tokens will be distributed following a fair and transparent strategy to ensure wide accessibility and utility.
 The distribution process includes:

-`Owner Allocation`: 100% of the total supply will be initially allocated to the project owner to support development, maintenance, and operational costs.
+**`Owner Allocation:`** 100% of the total supply will be initially allocated to the project owner to support development, maintenance, and operational costs.

-`Rewards and Incentives`: A portion of the tokens will be set aside for rewarding contributors, early adopters, and community participants who actively engage with the project.
+**`Rewards and Incentives:`** A portion of the tokens will be set aside for rewarding contributors, early adopters, and community participants who actively engage with the project.

-`User Activities`: Users will earn 42DCO tokens through their involvement in school activities, such as project validations, event participation, and completing the common core curriculum.
+**`User Activities:`** Users will earn 42DCO tokens through their involvement in school activities, such as project validations, event participation, and completing the common core curriculum.

-`Smart Contract`: The smart contract will mint tokens when required based on user activities and interaction with the platform.
+**`Smart Contract:`** The smart contract will mint tokens when required based on user activities and interaction with the platform.

-`Future Development`: A reserve fund will be established for future development and unforeseen expenses, ensuring the sustainability of the project.
+**`Future Development:`** A reserve fund will be established for future development and unforeseen expenses, ensuring the sustainability of the project.

 ### Token Sales